sebastian-venegas/sebastian-venegas.github.io/_pages/conferences.md

       </p>
       <p>
-        This workshop enriched my understanding of geometric structures linked to **representation theory**, **Higgs bundles**, and their interactions with **topology and physics**, complementing my ongoing research in higher category theory.
+        This workshop enriched my understanding of geometric structures linked to **representation theory**, **Higgs bundles**, and their interactions <strong>with topology and physics</strong>, complementing my ongoing research in higher category theory.
       </p>
       <p style="margin-top:1em;">
         For more information, visit the official <a href="https://workshop.cimpa.ucr.ac.cr/" target="_blank">CIMPA page for the workshop</a>.